jonnyparris/next/packages/core/rfcs/20200401-products-filters.md

 ## Migration process

 - Add enum providing additional specific filtering bases not covered by `AgnosticFilterBase` and add it to composable type.
-- Implement getting available filters in `searchProducts` factory param (optional).
+- Implement getting available filters and chosen filters in `searchProducts` factory param (optional).
 - Implement handling filters in products search (optional).